woocommerce/woocommerce-ios/README.md

 1. Download Xcode

     At the moment *WooCommerce for iOS* uses Swift 5 and requires Xcode 11.2.1 or newer.
 Previous versions of Xcode can be [downloaded from Apple](https://developer.apple.com/downloads/index.action)

+2. Install Ruby.
+We recommend using [rbenv](https://github.com/rbenv/rbenv) to install it.
+Please refer to the [`.ruby-version` file](.ruby-version) for the required Ruby version.

+    We use Ruby to manage the third party dependencies and other tools and automation.

 2. Clone project in the folder of your preference

     ```bash